liamoconnor87/local_directory/README.md

 Register Page
 ------
 When the User clicks the 'Register' button, the title of the page becomes 'Register', positioned underneath the logo.
 Below this is a registration form, for the User to create their Profile and Business Card.
 The Log in form consists of 9 parts;

 - Username
 - Password
 - Verify password
 - Name of Business
 - Type of Business
 - Website
 - Business email
 - Verify Business email
 - Address

- At the bottom of the page there is a link for the log in page.
+At the bottom of the page there is a link for the Log In page.

 Profile Page
 -----